The concepts of ego and alter should leave open whether they concern psychic or social systems . . . (Social Systems, p. 106)

 The social dimension concerns what one at any time accepts as like oneself, as “alter ego” . . .
 (80)

 All one system can do is assume that another system is like itself.
-So I assume that sitting next to me on a park bench can see and hear what I am seeing and hearing.
-I assume that we are perceiving the same world.
-Thus we can communicate even though we do not perceive exactly the same world.
+So I assume that a person sitting next to me on a park bench can see and hear what I am seeing and hearing.
+I assume that we are perceiving the same world, even though we are not.
+Thus we can communicate even though we do not perceive the same world.

 In an interaction system, such as a conversation between two people, the system (not each psychic system separately) selects meanings from a horizon of possible meanings.
 Each communicative event, which passes away in the same moment is emerges, must serve as the premise for the next event if the system is to continue its autopoiesis.